google/WebFundamentals/src/content/en/updates/2017/05/devtools-release-notes.md

 ### Third-party badges {: #badges }

-Use third-party badges to get more insight into the entities that are making network requests on a page, logging to the Console, and executing JS.
+Use third-party badges to get more insight into the entities that are making network requests on a page, logging to the Console, and executing JavaScript.

 <figure>
   <img src="/web/updates/images/2017/05/network-badges.png"